JensRoland/kegstand/docs/index.md

 ### Example 1 &mdash; Creating a simple API

-Creating a public REST API endpoint is as easy as editing the `any.py` file in the correct resource subfolder.
+Creating a public REST API endpoint is as easy as editing the `<resource_name>.py` file in the `api` folder.
 Here's an example of a simple API that greets a user by name:

 ```python
 import kegstand